Duration: Two days

 Sutherland Shire, in Sydney’s south, is bursting at the seams with attractions, from the Royal National Park and glorious beaches to top rate eateries and places to stay.
 You can spend several days exploring ‘The Shire’ as it’s know, but we’ve done the hard work for you with this two-day itinerary.
 Pick and choose or change the order - whatever you do, we know you'll love the Sutherland Shire.

 Make your way by car or train to vibrant Cronulla this morning then catch the oldest commuter ferry operating in Australia for a 20-minute journey to Bundeena.
 After a coffee at a local cafe, like Driftwood Cafe, it’s time for a scenic bushwalk through the Royal National Park.
 An easy option is the Jibbon Loop Track, which has impressive Aboriginal rock carvings.
-Another option is to join a guided walk with Sydney Coast Walks.
+See Sydney Coast Walks for self guided tour information.

 You could carry on from here along The Coast Track.
 Expect dramatic coastal scenery, prolific birdlife, and migrating wales from June to November.
 Other park highlights include Wedding Cake Rock and the idyllic lagoon and picnic grounds at Wattamolla.